-Performers will be required to obtain approvals by the Institutional Review Board (IRB) and the USAMRDC HRPO in accordance with DoD and institutional regulations for human subjects protection.
-Therefore, all proposals shall account for requirements related to obtaining these approvals to include IRB and HRPO review and approval in the SOW/Milestones Payment Schedule (Attachment A).
+Performers will be required to obtain approvals by the:

+- local Institutional Animal Care and Use Committee (IACUC) and USAMRDC's Animal Care and Use Review Office (ACURO) for animal subjects protection - local Institutional Review Board (IRB) and USAMRDC's Human Research Protection Office (HRPO) in accordance with DoD and institutional regulations for human subjects protection.

+Therefore, all proposals shall account for requirements related to obtaining these approvals to include IACUC and ACURO and/or IRB and HRPO review and approval in the SOW/Milestones Payment Schedule (Attachment A).